OlimilO1402/Err_CorrectErrorHandling/README.md

 ### Handling Errors Explicitely

-In every other case for example if you develop with functions of the Windows-API use "Try: On Error GoTo" if there are explicit errors to occur.
+In every other case for example if you develop with functions of the Windows-API use "Try: On Error" if there are explicit errors to occur.
 In this case you get Error-codes and you have to translate them to a human readable language.
 Just handle the error-code by using the "WinApiErr"-Variable to the ErrHandler function, then the error-code will be translated by using FormatMessageW.